peijin94/SunSpecStreamSys/README.md

 2. **No data received**: Check ZMQ socket configuration and firewall settings
 3. **Buffer overflow**: Adjust buffer length or processing frequency
 4. **High CPU usage**: Check streaming interval and data processing efficiency

+### Display and Matplotlib Issues

+5. **"Could not connect to display" error**:
+   - This is normal on headless servers
+   - The system automatically uses the 'Agg' backend
+   - Plots are saved to files without displaying
+   - No action needed

+6. **"QApplication was not created in the main() thread" warning**:
+   - This warning is harmless on headless servers
+   - Matplotlib automatically handles threading issues
+   - Plots will still be generated and saved correctly

+7. **"UserWarning: Starting a Matplotlib GUI outside of the main thread"**:
+   - This warning is expected and can be ignored
+   - The plotting system is designed to work in background threads
+   - No impact on functionality

+### Delay Calculation Issues

+8. **Large negative delays (e.g., -342329810474.9s)**:
+   - This indicates invalid `time_tag` values in the header data
+   - The system automatically falls back to buffer-based calculation
+   - Check header data format and `time_tag` values
+   - Use `receiver.set_delay_calculation_method('buffer')` for reliable timing
+   - Run `python tests/debug_time_tag.py` to diagnose time format issues

+9. **Large positive delays (>1 hour)**:
+   - This is normal for LWA systems using timestamps from earlier observations
+   - The delay represents the time difference between data timestamp and current time
+   - System automatically handles LWA timestamp conversion using `lwa_time_tag_to_datetime()`
+   - Use `receiver.set_delay_calculation_method('buffer')` if you prefer relative timing

 ### Debug Mode